Taxes are the price of life in Norway, but there are many misconceptions. Here is a beginner's guide to Norwegian tax.

 Income Tax in Norway

 Income tax is charged on a progressive scale, meaning the more you earn, the more you pay as a percentage of your income.
-In 2016, most wage-earners will pay 25% tax on the majority of their income.
+In 2016, most wage-earners paid 25% tax on the majority of their income.
+Learn more about the latest rates for income tax here.

 National Insurance (social security)